 What Is the Motorola CP100d-UD?

-The Motorola CP100d-UD (model AAH87YDH9JA2AN) is a MOTOTRBO commercial-grade UHF portable two-way radio featuring a monochrome display and limited keypad, 160 programmable channels, 4 watts of output power across 403–480 MHz, and support for both analog and DMR digital operation.
-It carries an IP54 ingress protection rating and meets U.S. Military Standard 810C/D/E/F/G for environmental durability.
+The Motorola CP100d-UD (model AAH87YDH9JA2AN) is a MOTOTRBO commercial-grade, UHF portable two-way radio.
+Ideal for rugged work environments needing expansive coverage.
+Featuring a monochrome display and limited keypad, 160 programmable channels, 4 watts of output power across 403–480 MHz, and support for both analog and DMR digital operation.

 Product Page by Kristin Wood, a two-way radio consultant @ Tech Wholesale | Last Updated: May 2026